SSAKTHIVELMURUGAN/Selenium-Automation-Script-for-OrangeHRM-and-Parabank./README.md

 # Selenium-Automation-Script-for-OrangeHRM-and-Parabank.
 This Java Selenium script automates tasks on OrangeHRM and Parabank websites, including registration, form filling, and testing functionalities.
 It utilizes TestNG for test case execution.

+This project presents a robust Selenium automation script crafted in Java to streamline tasks on OrangeHRM and Parabank websites.
+Primarily, it focuses on facilitating registration, form filling, and testing operations across these platforms.
+The script orchestrates the registration journey on OrangeHRM by mimicking the steps required to sign up for a 30-Day Free Trial.
+It adeptly populates fields like name, email, company, country, and phone number while also tackling the reCAPTCHA verification process seamlessly.
+Similarly, it extends its capabilities to automate registration on the Parabank website, meticulously entering user information such as name, address, city, state, zip code, phone number, SSN, username, and password.

+In addition to its registration prowess, the script leverages TestNG for test case execution, thereby ensuring thorough testing across diverse modules of both platforms.
+By employing Java with Selenium WebDriver, it boasts a powerful automation framework capable of interacting with web elements using a variety of locators including XPath, className, and id.
+Furthermore, it incorporates explicit waits to maintain synchronization during test executions, thereby enhancing script reliability and stability.

+Commented code segments are included throughout the script, enhancing readability and simplifying maintenance efforts.
+This automation solution significantly enhances efficiency by automating manual tasks and guaranteeing the consistency and reliability of test executions across OrangeHRM and Parabank applications.

+In summary, this Selenium automation script offers a comprehensive solution for automating registration, form filling, and testing processes on both OrangeHRM and Parabank websites.
+It demonstrates the power of Java and Selenium WebDriver in automating web interactions while leveraging TestNG for effective test case management and validation.